 Like all other EHR components, the path of a COMPOSITION is derived from its name attribute.
-Because VERSIONED\COMPOSITIONS are archetyped, the runtime value of name is normally related to, if not the same as the value of the meaning attribute.
-The COMPOSITION runtime name value for both persistent and event compositions is based on the meaning value, although it can be any other value if required.
+Because VERSIONED_COMPOSITIONS are archetyped, the runtime value of name is normally related to, if not the same as the value of the meaning of the archetype_node_id attribute (i.e. the "text" value for the relevant archetype_node_id code, in the local archetype ontology).
+The COMPOSITION runtime name value for both persistent and event compositions is based on the archetype_node_id value, although it can be any other value if required.
 The general model for the name value is: